Lightweight WordPress Analytics: I Measured Them All

 <script defer data-domain="yoursite.com" src="https://clickport.io/tracker.js"></script>

 That is it.
 No PHP.
 No database table.
 No admin-bar query.
 No plugin to update when WordPress releases a new version.
 The same setup works on a static site, a Next.js app, a Hugo blog, a Webflow site.
-WordPress is just one of the supported environments.
+WordPress is just one of the environments it supports.

 If you want a step-by-step setup for WordPress, our docs page walks through both the script-tag method and our optional connector.
 The connector is a thin wrapper that injects the script into wp_head.
-It does no database writes, registers no admin pages of its own, runs no cron.
-The whole thing is small because it does not need to do anything else: the actual analytics work happens in a 2.8 KB script in the browser and a ClickHouse cluster on our side.
+It writes nothing to your database, registers no admin pages of its own, and runs no cron.
+It stays small because it does not need to do anything else.
+The real work happens in a 2.8 KB script in the browser and a ClickHouse cluster on our side.

-This is the architectural difference between script-tag analytics and WordPress-native analytics.
-The trade-off is also worth naming: if you require everything to live inside your WordPress install (for self-hosting or vendor-independence reasons), Koko, Slimstat, and Independent Analytics give you that.
+This is the architectural split between script-tag analytics and WordPress-native analytics.
+And the trade-off is worth naming plainly.
+If you need everything to live inside your WordPress install, for self-hosting or vendor-independence reasons, Koko, Slimstat, and Independent Analytics give you that.
 You accept the plugin weight and the database load in exchange for full data ownership inside WordPress.
 That is a legitimate choice.
 It is not a "lightweight" choice.

 If you weight all four dimensions equally, this is the ranking I would give based on the measurements above: